 To end this Teguise visitors guide, let me recommend some places to eat.
 This historic village offers a wide range of restaurants and dishes, so you can enjoy the best of the land and sea.
 This is also your chance to try authentic Canarian food, which I’m sure you’ll find delicious.

-Cantina is an excellent restaurant in Teguise for gourmet Mediterranean and Spanish food.
+Cantina is one of the best restaurants in Lanzarote if you want to enjoy the gourmet Mediterranean and Spanish food.
 It’s in the center of Teguise’s old town and has a relaxed ambiance.
 They even serve hamburgers and tapas, so anyone can find something they like here.

 The second Teguise restaurant I recommend is Ikarus Restaurant, which serves elaborate international dishes.
 This modern establishment is also in Teguise’s historic center, and it’s a great option for vegetarians and vegans.